ghprud/consultingprojatinsight/README.md

                 https://medium.com/google-cloud/running-a-serverless-batch-workload-on-gcp-with-cloud-scheduler-cloud-functions-and-compute-86c2bd573f25

 # Testing:
-    1. The job reads the data from three different sources and puts the final set of data into unified_messaging_dev.email_analytics table.
+    1. The job reads the data from three different sources and puts the final set of data into analytics table.
-    2. There should be one row per email_id.
-Hence, the following query will yeild zero results: select a.original_email_id, count(*)  from `table_name` a group by a.original_email_id having count(*) > 1;
+    2. There should be one row per id.
+Hence, the following query will yeild zero results: select a.id, count(*)  from `analytics` a group by a.id having count(*) > 1;